January Pre-K Literature

 The teacher will ask how the children think woodland animals can survive during a cold winter.
-She will explain many of these animals are warm-blooded; that means that these animals have to try to keep their bodies at same temperature no matter how cold the air is outside.
+She will explain many of these animals are warm-blooded; that means that these animals have to try to keep their bodies at the same temperature no matter how cold the air is outside.
 The group will discuss ways the animals might keep warm.
-She will explain that woodland animals are able to adapt to the changing seasons (birds grow heavy, thicker feathers; bears, foxes and rabbits grow thicker fur; bears hibernate.
+She will explain that woodland animals are able to adapt to the changing seasons (birds grow heavy, thicker feathers; bears, foxes, and rabbits grow thicker fur; bears hibernate.
 They also find warm places to stay.)

 The teacher will read the book aloud and have the children describe what is happening in each picture.
 She will ask them to pay particular attention to the way each animal looks.
 She will encourage descriptive details: The owl has sharp claws, brown feathers, and big eyes.
 The fox has red fur, sharp claws, and a bushy tail.

 After the teacher reads the story to the children, they will go back and look at each animal.
 She will ask them to guess how each animal could protect itself from its enemies.
 They will discuss the advantages/disadvantages of size, color, body parts.
 The teacher will make a chart.
 Mole – small size, fast runner.
 Rabbit – “big kickers”, fast runner, white color.
 Hedgehog – “prickles”.
 Owl – “glinty talons”.
 Badger – “diggers”.
 Fox – “shiny teeth”, sharp claws.
 Bear – big size, sharp claws.
 Mouse – small size, fast runner.

 Who Would You Choose to be Next to? (feelings)

 After reading the story together, the teacher will ask the children if they got stuck in the mitten which animal would they want to be next to the most?
 Which one would they want to be next to the least?
 Why?